-YouTube reveals its revenue for the first time.
+YouTube revealed its ad revenue for the first time.
 The company made over $15 billion from ads last year alone — up 36 percent from 2018 and 86 percent compared to 2017.
 The platform contributes roughly 10% to Google’s total revenue.

-Google CEO Sundar Pichai reported that YouTube generated $15.1 billion in ad revenue in fiscal 2019.
-In the fourth quarter alone YouTube made an impressive $4.7 billion in revenue.
+Google CEO Sundar Pichai reported that YouTube generated $19.7 billion in ad revenue in 2020.
 These numbers show that YouTube ads contribute roughly 10 percent to all Google revenue.

 How much money did YouTube make in 2019

-Over the past two years, YouTube’s revenue grew by more than 35% each year.
+Over the past two years, YouTube’s ad revenue grew by more than 35% each year.

 Is YouTube making a profit?

 Google did not break out the profitability of YouTube in its 2019 earnings statement.
 You need to know that out of $15 billion ad revenues the majority goes to its creators.
 Although Porat wouldn’t say how much of the $15 billion goes to its content makers, she did specify those payouts belong to YouTube’s “content acquisition” costs, which run around $8.5 billion.

 The last somewhat reliable info on YouTube’s profit is already 5 years old.
 In 2015 some unnamed person at Google reportedly said to the Wall Street Journal that YouTube is “roughly break-even.

 But not only YouTube’s ad revenue is growing strong.
 YouTube’s subscription business is too.
 YouTube’s TV streaming bundle now has more than two million subscribers.
 YouTube Music and YouTube Premium even have more than 20 million paid subscribers.
 For comparison: